Los Alamos National Laboratory Product Engineer (R&D Engineer 3/4) in Los Alamos, New Mexico

 Expertise and experience in systems engineering, statistical process control (SPC), and lean six sigma processes.

-Education For the Product Engineer 3: Typical educational requirement is an advanced degree (Mechanical, Chemical or related engineering field) from an ABET accredited engineering college or university program and10 years of relevant experience, or a combination of education and experience.
+Education For the R&D Engineer 3: Typical educational requirement is an advanced degree from an ABET accredited engineering college or university program.

-Education For the Product Engineer 4: Typical educational requirement is an advanced degree (Mechanical, Chemical or related engineering field) from an ABET accredited engineering college or university program and10 years of relevant experience, or a combination of education and experience.
+Education For the R&D Engineer 4: Typical educational requirement is an advanced degree from an ABET accredited engineering college or university program.

 Notes to Applicants: